 - The ability for XenMobile to access EAS device partnership information provided by Exchange.

-- The ability for XenMobile to perform an EAS Wipe on a mobile device.
+- The ability for XenMobile to wipe a mobile device based on EAS status.

 - The ability for XenMobile to access information about Blackberry devices, and to perform control operations such as Wipe and ResetPassword.

 To wipe a device based on EAS status, configure an automated action with an ActiveSync trigger.
 See Automated Actions.